 - 2 twin bedrooms

 - family bathroom

-- wheelchair-accessible living/dining room equipped with satellite TV with some English-language channels, DVD player and wifi internet
+- wheelchair-accessible living/dining room equipped with satellite TV with some English-language channels and wifi internet

 - wheelchair-accessible kitchen with ceramic hob, electric oven, dishwasher and microwave oven

 - separate utility room with washing machine

 The villa has two air-conditioning units – one in the living/dining area and the other in the bedroom corridor.

 From the living room there is direct access to the extensive covered terrace and pool area/garden.
 On the terrace is a dining table to seat six and comfortable chairs from which to enjoy the distant glimpses of the Mediterranean.